B4T3S/DiscordDarkNeon/README.md

 - Go into discord's settings
 - Go to "Themes"
 - Click on "Open theme folder"
-- Move the .theme.css file you downloaded into folder you just opened
+- Move the .theme.css file you downloaded into the folder you just opened
 - Click the checkbox in the top-right corner of the theme in discord to enable it

 <h2>Customization</h2>